-Expenditures in this PUF refer to payments for dental services.
-More specifically, expenditures in MEPS are defined as the sum of payments for care received, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare, and other sources.
+Expenditures in this PUF refer to payments for the medical item.
+More specifically, expenditures in MEPS are defined as the sum of payments for each medical item that was obtained, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare and other sources.
 The definition of expenditures used in MEPS differs from its predecessors, the 1987 NMES and 1977 NMCES surveys, where "charges" rather than the sum of payments were used to measure expenditures.
 This change was adopted because charges became a less appropriate proxy for medical expenditures during the 1990s due to the increasingly common practice of discounting.
-Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, the estimates do not incorporate any payment not directly tied to specific medical care visits, such as bonuses or retrospective payment adjustments paid by third party payers.
-Another general change from the two prior surveys is that charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are no associated payments.
-While charge data are provided in this PUF, analysts should use caution when working with these data because a charge does not typically represent actual dollars exchanged for services or the resource costs of those services, nor are they directly comparable to the resource costs of those services, nor are they directly comparable to the expenditures defined in the 1987 NMES.
-For details on expenditure definitions, please refer to Monheit, et al. (1999).
+Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, these estimates do not incorporate any payment not directly tied to specific medical care events, such as bonuses or retrospective payment adjustments paid by third party payers.
+The charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are no associated payments.
+While charge data are provided in this PUF, analysts should use caution when working with these data because a charge does not typically represent actual dollars exchanged for services or the resource costs of those services, nor are they directly comparable to the expenditures defined in the 1987 NMES.
+For details on expenditure definitions, see Monheit, et al. (1999).
 AHRQ has developed factors to apply to the 1987 NMES expenditure data to facilitate longitudinal analysis.
 These factors are published in Zuvekas and Cohen (2002), and also can be accessed via the CFACT data center.
-For more information see the Data Center section of the MEPS website.
-If examining trends in MEPS expenditures, please refer to Section 3.5 for more information.
+For more information, see the Data Center section of the MEPS website.
+If examining trends in MEPS expenditures, please refer to Section C, sub-Section 3.5 for more information.